evantahler/lbe-internship.com/pages/donate.md

 #### For the 2013-2014 School Year, we are trying to raise **$15,000**.
 #### We are currently at **0%** of our goal.

-The 2013-2014 School Year is the first year of this endowment.
-This year, we are tying to raise only $15,000.
-This amount will be given to the winning student so that they may complete their project.
-After the success of our first year, we will be attempting to raise more funds in order to create a sustainable program.

-We are working with [Carnegie Mellon University](http://cmu.edu/ua) to provide a safe and secure method of donating to **The ETC Internship for Location-Based Creative Good.**
+All funds contributed will support the winning student or students so that they may complete a summer internship project.
+Donations received by March 31, 2014 will be given to the winning student or students.

-Your donation can be made by check or credit card on the Carnegie Mellon University Alumni Website.
-Carnegie Mellon is a non-profit educational institution, which makes any donations tax-deductible.
-Please check if your employer does non-profit gift matching, as you may be eligible to double your donation.
+[Donate](https://securelb.imodules.com/s/1410/giving/form.aspx?sid=1410&gid=1&pgid=382&cid=990&appealcode=A1640) by check or credit card at the Carnegie Mellon University website.
+All donacations to CMU are tax-deducatble.
+Double your donation - check with your employer to see if matching funs are availalble!

-**On the following page, please be sure to add the comment "ETC Internship" so we can be sure your donation is routed to the correct project.**
+On the following page, please be sure to add the comment "ETC Internship" so we can be sure your donation is routed to the correct project.

 <div align="center">